xuantiep/xdeb-org/content/post/server-firewall-with-nftables.md

     # Allow all outgoing traffic.
 Drop invalid traffic.
     # I believe settings "policy accept" would be the same but I prefer explicit rules.
+    # For some reason ipv6 ICMP needs to be explicitly allowed here.
+    ip6 nexthdr ipv6-icmp accept
     ct state new,established,related accept
     ct state invalid drop
   }